Loara/configfile/doc/confile.md

 ### Windows .INI / Linux .desktop / Systemd units
 This is not an unique configuration file formats, because every application added new limitation or features from the original format represented by the classic MS-DOS/Windows `.INI` files.
 Actually we can determine some common rules which are shared between these styles.

-Each section and record specification should lie on their own line, however many formats allows to split a record in multiple lines by using escape characters.
+Each section and entry specification should lie on their own line, however many formats allows to split a record in multiple lines by using escape characters.

 Sections are defined between two square bracket `[`, `]` enclosing the section name, and any record immediately following a section specification are inserted in that section.
-A new section declaration will start a new section, therefore you can't define new sections inside other section that are not the root one (which can't be explicitly declared).
+A new section declaration will start a new section, therefore you can't define subsections.

 Records can be defined with the following syntax: